 the country at the 17th parallel, with the Vietminh in the North and the

-French and their Vietnamese supporters in the South.
+anti-communist Vietnamese in the South.
 To avoid permanent

 partition, a political protocol was drawn up, calling for national elections

 to reunify the country two years after the signing of the treaty.

 After Geneva, the Vietminh in Hanoi refrained from armed struggle and

 began to build a Communist society.
 In the southern capital, Saigon, Bao

 Dai soon gave way to a new regime under the staunch anti-Communist president

 Ngo Dinh Diem.
 With diplomatic support from the United States, Diem refused

 to hold elections and attempted to destroy Communist influence in the